tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex.md

 - **PascalCase** is used for Class names
 - CONSTANT variable will be all uppercase

+## The basics

+Matching is case sensitive by default.

+Many special constructs, such as + and |, affect the matching of the “thing” to their left or right.
+In general, a “thing” is a single character, a subpattern enclosed in parentheses, or a character class enclosed in square brackets.

 ## My regex patterns

 Validate email: ``